gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 Close
 ```

-signifiying that a Notepad process was gracefully ended by closing its main window.
+signifying that a Notepad process was gracefully ended by closing its main window.

 Now let's repeat the experiment by launching a Notepad app again and opening its File Save dialog via menu (File -> Save As...).
-Let's keep the File Save dialog open, and launch the example code one more time.
+Let's keep the File Save dialog open, and launch the example code once again.

 This time the result will be different:
 ```